-This small island off the South Eastern Coast of Tasmania is not probably on your list.
-You will need to take the ferry from the mainland from Triabunna and do this walk at low tide to access the rocks platforms near the fossil cliffs safely.
+This small island off the South Eastern Coast of Tasmania is probably not on your list.
+You must take the ferry from the mainland from Triabunna and walk at low tide to safely access the rock platforms near the fossil cliffs.
 It’s a 2-hour walk return.
-If you are fit, you can do this as part of a longer walk, the Bishop and Clerk walk, up and downhill through long stretches of boulders.
+If you are fit, you can do this as part of a longer walk, the Bishop and Clerk walk, up and downhill through long boulders.
 You can do this walk as a hiking day tour to Maria Island.

 4. Wineglass Bay + Hazards Beach Circuit in Freycinet National Park

 The Tasmania East Coast is one of my favourite places for scenic drives, but it also has some of the most beautiful Tasmanian walks.
-The Freycinet National Park and the iconic Wineglass Bay is something that must be on your trip itinerary.
+Your Australian itinerary must include the Freycinet National Park and the iconic Wineglass Bay.

-You will stop at the Wineglass Bay lookout for taking photos of this top celebrated Tasmania Beach.
+You will stop at the Wineglass Bay lookout to take photos of this top celebrated Tasmania Beach.